elbereth/DragonUnPACKer/trunk/DragonUnPACKer/docs/core/readme.txt

  Any public version (beta, release candidate or final) can be placed on any media for distribution (ex: CD-Rom, FTP, HTTP, etc..).
-But all text files must stay intact, and no files can be added to the zip file.
+But all text files must stay intact, and no files can be added to the archive file (7Z/SETUP).

  This program have 2 differents types of releases (same content):
-    SETUP - ~2.5MB - dup560exedra-setup.exe - With Install/Uninstall
+  SETUP - ~2.5MB - dup560exedra-setup.exe With Install/Uninstall (recommended)
-       7Z - ~2.4MB - dup560exedra.7z        - Plain 7-Zip (v9.15 beta) archive
+     7Z - ~2.4MB - dup560exedra.7z        Plain 7-Zip (v9.17 beta) archive

 ===============================================================================
  2. PROGRAM DESCRIPTION